 1. The Available Space

 The first thing to do is to decide which part of your home you will be making use of.
-According to the available area, you will be able to make more informed decisions about the furniture that you will be purchasing.
+According to the available area, you will be able to make more informed decisions about the furniture that you will be purchasing, or how to decorate your space, perhaps also view more scented space options.
 The space that you choose should have enough room to accommodate all your necessary goods.
 It is also important that you choose a place with adequate lighting.

 If you are simply making use of a corner in a pre-existing room, you can make use of dividers and room separators which can help you avoid distractions.
 Check out this website for more ergonomic solutions on workspace organization.

 The number of hours you will be spending at your home office is also an important factor that influences the furniture that you buy.
 If your work requires you to sit at a fixed spot continuously for a relatively longer period, you might want to consider making a good investment in a comfortable chair, which you might not need with shorter working hours.

 With long hours, it is also very important to make sure that you set up your computers and reading platforms at a proper angle in order to avoid physical restrictions and discomfort.
 Hence, it is recommended that you spend enough time looking through your furniture and how you like them beforehand.